roccomuso/iot-433mhz/README.md

 Heads Up!

 - The Raspberry Pi platform make use of the 433mhz-utils library through the rpi-433 module.
+But can also run using an external Arduino like the other platforms.
+To do that, just set to true the <code>use-external-arduino</code> option in the <code>config.json</code> file.
 - The other platforms exploits an arduino serial communication, using the node.js serialport module (check out the requirements to have it installed correctly: https://github.com/voodootikigod/node-serialport - on windows make sure to install python 2.7 and Microsoft Visual Studio 2003)